ralphboadi/ralphboadi/README.md

-# 🛒 Superstore Sales & Profit Analysis Dashboard
+# 🛒 Superstore Sales & Profit Analysis Dashboard / Project 001

 This project showcases a full-cycle data analysis using SQL and Power BI, based on the Superstore sales dataset.
 The analysis involves querying sales data, summarizing key metrics, and visualizing business insights to assist executive decision-making.
 This project blends business analysis and technical data skills.